zynksoftware/Zynk-Workflow/_docs/Key-Concepts-Section/Log-Database.md

 ## Tables
 ### Log
-The log database will store both application and workflow level log messages.
+The log table will store both application and workflow level log messages.

 The following fields are exposed in the log table: